emoore29/cadence/README.md

 A Spotify-integrated playlist generator based on track features.

+Cadence is self-hosted and is therefore not available 24/7.

+**Note**: Until an extension request is granted by Spotify, only whitelisted users can access the full features of the app.
+Non-whitelisted users can still filter public Spotify playlists but won't be able to save the playlist to their Spotify account or view their saved/top tracks.

 ## Demo

 ![Personal playlist generation for a whitelisted user](./demo1.gif)

-## Limitations

-Cadence is self-hosted and is therefore not available 24/7.
-Until an extension request is granted by Spotify, only whitelisted users can access the full features of the app.
-Non-whitelisted users can still filter public Spotify playlists but won't be able to save the playlist to their Spotify account or view their saved/top tracks.

 ## Development TODOs